top of page

 Turning your organization into an "I" isn't about de-centralizing the audience--it's about creating a personality your audience can actually connect with.

 When a creator says "hey, this is me.
 This is who I am.
 Does that click with who you are?" it's inviting a relationship.
-When we reach out to our audience as people, not a faceless institution, we can invite the same--real connection (which is what most of our audience are craving anyway).
+When we reach out to our audience as people, not a faceless institution, we can invite the same--real connection (which is what most of our audiences are craving anyway).

 So, no matter how much it may hurt your inner grammar nerd, it might be time to lean in and start calling your organziation an "I".